russhustle/leetpattern/docs/md/0104_maximum_depth_of_binary_tree.md

-## 104. Maximum Depth Of Binary Tree
+## 104. Maximum Depth of Binary Tree